Duwaysan/SDA-Software-Development-Bootcamp/work/week-08/day-04/02. CCSPA-P5-Authentication/Step 01. Setup, User Create, and JWT.md

 ## Setup

 We will be working with a different approach to web Authentication.
-The `Json Web Token` or `JWT` is a base64 encoded URL napproach of representing `claims` or pieces of information between two different parties (front and back ends).
+The `Json Web Token` or `JWT` is a base64 encoded URL approach of representing `claims` or pieces of information between two different parties (front and back ends).
 The idea is that the format allows us to share sensitive information like passwords, username / email, etc. in a format that does not expose that information directly to the general public.
 Keep in mind this information is **NOT** encrypted.

 ### Django Rest Framework Docs on Authentication
 [DRF Authentication Docs](https://www.django-rest-framework.org/api-guide/authentication/)